saurabkunwar/Joint-Sentence-Classification-in-Medical-Paper-Abstracts/README.md

  -> This is a main notebook of this project.
 Through this project I explore this dataset and perform various Exploratory Data Analysis.
 In the same notebook I finetune bert and save the model.

- 2. Skimlit

- -> Deployment of model using django.